AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 When both solutions were stirred once more with a magnetic stir bar, both solutions behaved in the same way.
 The majority of particles then settled, with a few floating to the top.

 This seems to suggest that the flocculation process causes the water to act in a different manner than in normal mixing.
 It was hypothesized that a difference in pH may prevent mixing and the proper settling of flocs.
 However, when using pH strips that range between 1 and 14, the pH of both solutions were found to be approximately 8 (Figure 18 and 19).
-This result rules out the difference in pH potentially altering the mechanics of red dye, but we would like to verify this using more sensitive pH strips.
-More investigations should be done on this phenomenon, since when we made fresh new dye, the problem did not reoccur.

 <img src = "pH Flocculator.jpg" height = "350" width = "300">

-**Figure 18:**
+**Figure 18:** The pH of the solution collected from the flocculator sample was estimated to be 8 using a pH strip.

 <img src = "pH Independent.jpg" height = "350" width = "300">

-**Figure 19:**
+**Figure 19:** The pH of the independently mixed solution was also estimated to be 8 using a pH strip.

+Both the independently mixed solution and solution collected from the flocculator had the same pH value, which rules out the difference in pH potentially altering the mechanics of red dye, but the Fluoride Gravity team will verify this result using more sensitive pH strips or a pH meter.

+When the apparatus was tested again with newly created red dye solution, the problem of small red dye flocs floating to the surface of the water in the sedimentation tube did not reoccur.
+However, more investigations should be done on this phenomenon to fully understand the mechanisms of binding and to prevent future problems from occurring.

 ### Determination of Effluent Flow Rate